-As you might be aware that the EMC Technologies Sydney Safety Lab is a NATA accredited Laboratory and their scope can be seen in the NATA website.
+As you might be aware that the EMC Technologies Sydney Safety Lab is a NATA accredited Laboratory and their scope can be seen on the NATA website.

 However very soon the EMC Technologies Melbourne Safety Lab should become a NATA accredited Laboratory which will improve the turnaround, communication and logistical aspect for our Victorian customers.

-Here is the list of major product range that EMC Tech can provide testing capability:
+Here is the list of the major product range that EMC Tech can provide testing capability: